 Support & Resources

-If you are in crisis and thinking about harming yourself or having thoughts of suicide, call 911 or go to your local emergency department.
+If you are in crisis and thinking about harming yourself or having thoughts of suicide, CALL/TEXT 988 or go to your local emergency department.

 Crisis Textline free 24/7 support at your fingertips